bsurmanski/wlc/README.md

 # WLC
 ## WL [Wool] Compiler

+*IMPORTANT*: currently the WL compiler is in development.
+WLC is not yet ready for active usage.
+There is likely to be many bugs and missing features.

 WL is a new language meant to be used in a system level context.
 As such, there will be no garbage collector, no virtual machine, etc.